Skip to Content

 Parental Notification

-1. If a registered student under the age of 21 is involved in a university policy violation and/or Federal or Texas state law violation for public intoxication, the possession, consumption or distribution of alcohol or illicit drugs, the student’s parent(s) or guardian(s) may be notified of the incident by the Dean of Students’ office.
+• Students under 21: If a registered student under the age of 21 is found in violation of university policy and/or Federal or Texas State law related to alcohol or drugs (e.g., public intoxication, possession, consumption, or distribution), the Dean of Students Office may notify the student’s parent(s) or guardian(s).

 Privacy and Seizure